Manthrika Kuthira: Plot

 Sonia receives a suicide note from Ancy in the post a few days later.
 As a death wish, Ancy pleads with Sonia to take care of her daughter.
 A visibly depressed Sunny takes to alcohol.
 The parents arrange a marriage between Sunny and Sonia.
 Though both of them hesitate initially, eventually they get married.
 On the first night, Sonia is startled to see Jaffar staring through the bedroom window.
 He runs off when Sunny wakes up.

 Sonia finds the manuscript of a novel written by Sunny.
 She is aware that this is unpublished as Sunny requested the publisher not to.
 She is startled to discover that a part of the novel contains the exact suicide note that she received from Ancy.
 When she cross-checks with the copy of the manuscript from the publisher, she finds that the part with the suicide note is missing.
 Sonia tries to resist the advances of Sunny to have a physical relationship.
 Sonia also finds Ancy's diary which described Sunny's infatuation towards Sonia and his abusive behavior when confronted.
 Sonia confides in Venugopal.

 Sunny finds his home deserted on reaching home that night.
 He receives a telephone call from Jaffer and immediately sets off to meet him.
 They meet in an abandoned building where Jaffer tries to blackmail Sunny.
 Sunny tries to shoot Jaffer when Venugopal, who set up the meeting, intervenes.
 Jaffar reveals that he witnessed Sunny murdering Ancy with a revolver after giving her milk overdosed with sleeping pills.
 During the subsequent altercation, Sunny kills Jaffer and Venugopal.
-He goes looking for Sonia and attacks her and her father, but subsequently surrenders.
+He goes looking for Sonia and attacks her and her father, but in the ensuing struggle is knocked into a pool live with electricity, as Sonia watches in shock.

-The film ends with Sunny locked up in a mental asylum with Sonia and his daughter visiting him.
+The film ends with Sunny locked up in a mental asylum with Sonia and his daughter visiting him, where he has scribbled the name "Ancy" across the walls within his confined cell.